bjg/2019-tudublin-cmpu4023/worksheets/3-graphql/README.md

 ## Part 3: Complex query resolver

-For this, I implemented a resolver, ordersForCategory, that can display the amount spent in each order that contains at least one product from a specific category.
+For this, I implemented a resolver, ordersForCategory(), that can display the amount spent in each order that contains at least one product from a specific category.

 Example query, this time for the drinks category: